Ju-52 (Wrk.nr. 6590) off KEA island

 Type: Transport aircraft

-Crew: Three people (two pilots and one radio operator)
+Crew: Three (two pilots and one radio operator)

 Manufacturer: Junkers